 You may also practice quick breathing exercises by lying on your right or left side or sitting at a 90-degree angle in the "fowler" posture.
 When your SpO2 level drops, we suggest staying in the prone position for at least two to three hours.
 This will enhance airflow in your lungs, resulting in an increase in oxygen saturation.

 Your breathing pattern may have a significant impact on the oxygen saturation level in your blood.
 You may significantly increase the SpO2 level in your blood by modifying your breathing pattern.

-As a result, the proper breathing technique is inhaling slowly and deeply, utilizing your diaphragm rather than your chest.
+Therefore, the proper breathing technique is inhaling slowly and deeply, utilizing your diaphragm rather than your chest.
 This will enable you to inhale as much air as possible, allowing your body to get more oxygen.
-It is also preferable to breathe via your nose rather than your mouth.
+It is also preferable to breathe through your nose rather than your mouth.

-Don’t worry if you’re becoming tired.
-Take pauses and just complete your workouts for five to six minutes at a time.
-Sprint and interval training are the most often advised strategies for increasing oxygen levels.
+Don't worry if you're becoming tired.
+Take breaks and complete your workouts for five to six minutes at a time.
+Sprinting and interval training are the most often advised strategies for increasing oxygen levels.

 Drink more water

 Another key way to boost your blood's oxygen saturation is to stay hydrated.
 Drinking enough water keeps your lungs adequately hydrated, which boosts their capacity to oxygenate and expel carbon dioxide.
 As a result, your body's oxygen saturation level improves.

 Additionally, consuming a gallon of water may increase your blood's oxygen saturation by up to 5%.
 Drinking enough of water also aids in body temperature regulation and immune system enhancement.